zaicodes/whack-a-mole/README.md

 - Narender S. - my mentor, for checking my progress and providing helpful feedback.

-- Peter W. – for the weekly stand-ups which were very helpful and informative.
+- Peter W. and Jessica I. – for the weekly stand-ups which were very helpful and informative.

 - Asim S. (Preply) – an online tutor, who helped me learn how to code and develop this skill (highly recommend him).